The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

   * If you need to use a potion, you can use either 3s on pre-pull with <2.47 GCD or use it after Shadow of Death with a GCD >2.47.
 * Why does my GCD affect where I should weave Arcane Circle ?

-  * If your GCD is >2.47 you can use PH two GCD's after early weaving Arcane Circle without clipping your GCD.
-However with a GCD faster than 2.48 you will be clipping PH which is why you would want to use it one GCD earlier instead.
+  * If your GCD is >2.47 you can use Plentiful Harvest two GCD's after early weaving Arcane Circle without clipping your GCD.
+However with a GCD faster than 2.48 you will be clipping Plentiful Harvest which is why you would want to use it one GCD earlier instead.
 * Where is Harvest Moon?

   * Harvest Moon would only replace a 520 potency ability in this opener and would ultimately shift Gluttony further down the timeline, potentially pushing it more quickly out of buff windows.
 Harvest Moon will have a better space in a future buff window, or for a disengage.